odoo/documentation/content/developer/tutorials/web.rst

 This guide is about creating modules for Odoo's web client.

-To create websites with Odoo, see :doc:`../tutorials/website`; to add business capabilities or extend existing business systems of Odoo, see :doc:`../tutorials/backend`.
+To create websites with Odoo, see :doc:`website`; to add business capabilities or extend existing business systems of Odoo, see :doc:`backend`.

 .. warning::